This section introduces the basic concepts of OSS.

 For more information about AccessKeys, see RAM.

 In OSS, object operations are binary, that is, operations must either succeed or fail without an intermediate status.
-After a user uploads an object, OSS ensures that it is complete.
-OSS will not return a partial success response when uploading objects.
+After a user uploads an object, OSS makes sure that it is complete.
+OSS does not return a partial success response when uploading objects.